na-stewart/sanic-security/README.md

 ## Captcha

-A pre-existing font for captcha challenges is included in the sanic-security repository.
+A pre-existing font for captcha challenges is included in the Sanic Security repository.
 You may set your own font by downloading a .ttf font and defining the file's path in the configuration.

 [1001 Free Fonts](https://www.1001fonts.com/)